 But my parents didn’t know why.
 To this day I beg that others in this position would speak up.
 If you don’t it will leave you dead and battered.
 The fact I was groomed and raped by a 32-year-old when I was 12/13 made it worse.
 I blamed myself.
-For the bullying and the fact I had let this imbecile into my life.
+For the bullying and the fact, I had let this imbecile into my life.
 I didn’t know how to deal with it all.
 So I lived my life with headphones on from then.
 Ignored the world around me.
-The world… it shunned me out, so I was better off without it.
+The world… it shunned me, so I was better off without it.
 I ask again, please talk, find someone you can trust.
 An adult, even if it is hard.

 Some of the bands I listen to since I was 11-16/17 (around 15 years and more of almost monthly listening): Rotting Christ, My Dying Bride, Dir en Grey, Lifelover, Katatonia, Opeth, Emilie Autumn, Chopin.

-I don’t know how… I was able to graduate this, and two schools after.
+I don’t know how… I was able to graduate from this, and two schools after.
 All I can say is that it was hard.
 I cried at home in my bed just like when I was bullied.
 And I was petrified to go to school.
 What if it happens again?
 Even if I made many friends in the new one.
 I got along with everyone… Teachers liked me.
 I couldn’t shake off the fear.

 I wanted to be liked and I thrived for perfection.
 Would lash out at myself if I didn’t get it.
-Because of my skipping it was very hard for me in high school.
+Because of my skipping, it was very hard for me in high school.
 I did well in languages and arts… Mathematics made me cry.
 And I had serious anger issues when trying to study at home.
 I would yell the very-same obscene words at myself that were yelled at me before.
 Now that I have been diagnosed and on medication for 8 years.
 It saddens me how I treated myself.

 It is not as easy… that you switch schools and everything disappears.
 I had serious post-traumatic stress.
 And I was ashamed of asking for help.
 For anyone reading this… These things are not meant to be carried alone.
 Life is too short and too vast to experience such sadness and despair for the majority of it as did I. And my only advice is to get professional help post-trauma, there is nothing to be ashamed about needing it.
 Clinical psychologists know these things.
 And in my early thirties/late twenties… I found them to be tremendously helpful.
 If only I went earlier, willingly.